These pork and ricotta meatballs turn out perfectly every time. Tender and flavorful and absolutely perfect for spaghetti and meatball night.

 Make a Big Batch

 My philosophy is that if you're going to roll meatballs, you might as well roll a lot of them at once.
-With that in mind, the recipe below makes 24 so you can serve one dinner and have another ready in the freezer.
-I'd even seriously consider doubling the recipe, so you can stock up even more meatballs in your freezer.
+With that in mind, this recipe makes at least 24 meatballs so that you can serve one dinner and keep the rest in the freezer for later (I'd even seriously consider doubling the recipe, so you can stock your freezer with even more meatballs!)

 Although I love these meatballs with pasta and red sauce, the versatile flavor means they taste great with mashed potatoes too.
 Or rice, or another type of grain, like farro or quinoa.